7 awesome mobile app mockups to download

 7 free mobile mockup templates to download plus Justinmind’s top tips for designing your own mobile app mockup

-- Set design priorities and gauge feasibility of client requests
+- They help you set design priorities and gauge feasibility of client requests

 3 top tips for your first mobile app mockup